chel-007/chel007-stackup-advanced-spaceinvaders-game/README.md

 ## Game Details

+Disclaimer: The Game is still being tested and updated until the Deadline of the bounty

 The Deployed Game Link is @: https://chel-advanced-spaceinvaders.netlify.app

 NB: To Play and test the Game successfully, make sure to **be on the full screen of your PC**, **allow pop-up notifications for the tab**, and **have some t-IMX in your logged in wallet**